zzhfro/dockerUavNavigation/README.md

 # this docker is for star group
-## includes but not limited to nx jetpack, Opencv 4.2.0 ceres 1.14.0 and cuda 11.4 librealsense mavros ros-noetic...
+## includes but not limited to nx jetpack, Opencv 4.2.0 ceres 1.14.0 and cuda 11.4  mavros ros-noetic...
 ## this docker is in update

 ## 拉取镜像